aryadneguardieiro/mlo-v2/README.md

 # Machine Learning Based Orchestration Version 2 (MLO-V2)
 This repository is a fork of the NECOS original MLO repository: https://gitlab.com/necos/demos/mlo in order to make improovements in the slice orchestration using machine learning demonstration.

-More information about NECOS project: http://www.h2020-necos.eu/
+More information about NECOS project: http://www.h2020-necos.eu/ Dissertation about the orchestration phase: https://repositorio.ufu.br/bitstream/123456789/32692/4/OrquestracaoCloudSlices.pdf

 ## Functional components
 The picture bellow shows the architecture of this demo.
 The NECOS components implemented here are the SRO (Slice Resource Orchestrator)